csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 # Hello world!
 ```

 When you're happy with the changes you've made to your project in `testing` we can merge the two branches back together.
-First, make sure you're back in `main`, the...
+First, make sure you're back in `main`, then...

 ```bash